umbrellium/WearON-ios-app/README.md

 * Alternatively, you can also check out our [Wiki](https://github.com/umbrellium/WearON-ios-app/wiki) for instructions on installing the various dependencies using our method
 * Download the latest Xcode IDE from your Apple App Store.
 Open the program and make sure that you have agree to the terms and conditions and install the components.
 * Open a new terminal window
-* Redirect to your local WearON folder
+* Redirect to your local WearON folder and run the following command.
+Make sure the build is successful.
 ```bash
 $ cordova build ios
 ```